Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Introduction

-The basic principle behind NFs is to perform series of invertible bijective transformations on a simple base Probability Densiti Function (PDF) to approximate a complicated PDF of interest.
-The optimal parameters of the transformations, often called bijectors, are derived from training Neural Networks (NNs) that directly take the negative log-likelihood of the true data computed with the NF distribution as the loss function.
-As it turns out, PDFs are everywhere in HEP: from the likelihood function of an experimental or phenomenological result, to the distribution that describes a particle-collision process.
-Furthermore, it has been shown that directly using the likelihood as loss function, leads to a more stable learning process, making NFs very efficient sample generators.
-Thus, NFs have found numerous applications in HEP: they have been used for numerical integration and event generation \cite{Butter:2021csz, Verheyen:2022tov, Krause:2021ilc, Krause:2021wez, Gao:2020vdv, Heimel:2022wyj,Heimel:2023ngj,Ernst:2023qvn}, anomaly detection \cite{Nachman:2020lpy,Golling:2022nkl,10.21468/SciPostPhys.12.2.077}, detector unfolding \cite{Bellagente:2020piv,Backes:2022vmn}, etc. This growing interest in NFs implies the urgency of testing state-of-the-art NF architectures against complicated high-dimensional data to ensure their systematic usability and to assess their expected performances, which is the purpose of the present study.
-By testing NFs against generic complicated distributions of increasing dimensionality, we aim to make a step forward in the general understanding of the performances and properties of NFs applied to high-dimensional data.
-This work comprises a substantial upgrade with respect of our early study of Ref.~\cite{ Reyes-Gonzalez:2022rco}, as we now include more NF architectures, extend the dimensionality of the distributions and significantly improved the testing strategy.
+The basic principle behind NFs is to perform a series of invertible bijective transformations on a simple base probability density function (PDF) to approximate a complicated PDF of interest.
+The optimal parameters of the transformations, often called ``bijectors'', are derived from training neural networks (NNs) that directly take the negative log-likelihood of the true data computed with the NF distribution as the loss function.
+As it turns out, PDFs are everywhere in HEP: from the likelihood function of an experimental or a phenomenological result to the distribution that describes a particle-collision process.
+Thus, NFs have found numerous applications in HEP: they have been used for numerical integration and event generation \cite{Butter:2021csz, Verheyen:2022tov, Krause:2021ilc, Krause:2021wez, Gao:2020vdv, Heimel:2022wyj,Heimel:2023ngj,Ernst:2023qvn}, anomaly detection \cite{Nachman:2020lpy,Golling:2022nkl,10.21468/SciPostPhys.12.2.077}, detector unfolding \cite{Bellagente:2020piv,Backes:2022vmn}, etc.

+The growing interest in NFs implies the urgency of testing state-of-the-art architectures against complex data to ensure their systematic usability and to assess their expected performances.
+The purpose of this work was then to evaluate the performance of NFs against generic complicated distributions of increasing dimensionality.
+By performing this study, we aimed to make a concrete step forward in the general understanding of the realistic performances and properties of NFs, especially in high-precision scenarios.
+This work comprises a substantial upgrade with respect to our early study of Ref.~\cite{Reyes-Gonzalez:2022rco}, as we now have included more NF architectures, extended the dimensionality of the distributions, and significantly improved the testing strategy.